-- Inform the House Leader in writing outlining the breech - Once the House Leader confirms that a breech has occurred, report will be sent to the VCE Leader; and copies the Neighbourhood AP10-12 in the communication.
-The House Leader ensure the student's and parent/guardian is informed and invited to attend the Authentication Panel meeting; the student is provided with an Authentical Notice (see Appendix G). - During the Authentication Panel meeting the student has the opportunity to present their side of the incident - in writing or verbally - The Authentication Panel will make a determination as to whether a breech has/has not taken place either during the meeting or by a specified date following the meeting (if further deliberations / investigation is required) - Student and parent /guardian will be informed of the outcome either during the meeting or at a determined later date - If it determined that a breech has not taken place, the student will receive the allocated score by my classroom teacher for the assessment task, counting towards the final subject grade awarded. - If it is determined that misconduct HAS taken place, the student and parent/guardian will be informed.
-The student will be given the opportunity to complete the assessment task to demonstrate knowledge and skills to meet the required outcome(s), however, the student will not be a awarded a grade and will receive an NA for the task. - ⇒ Greater Shepparton Secondary College Notice to Student: Authentication Panel Process Appendix G
+- Immediately inform the House Leader through written email outlining the breech - Once the House Leader confirms that a breech has occurred, report will be sent to the VCE Leader; and copies the Neighbourhood Senior Sub-school Leader in the communication.
+The House Leader is to ensure the student's and parent/carer is informed and invited to attend the Authentication Panel meeting; the student is provided with an Authentication Notice (see Appendix G). - During the Authentication Panel meeting the student has the opportunity to present their side of the incident in writing or verbally. - The Authentication Panel will make a determination as to whether a breech has/has not taken place either during the meeting or by a specified date following the meeting (if further deliberations/investigation is required). - Student and parent/carer will be informed of the outcome either during the meeting or at a determined later date. - If it determined that a breech has not taken place, the student will receive the allocated score by the classroom teacher for the assessment task, contributing towards the final subject grade awarded. - If it is determined that misconduct HAS taken place, the student and parent/carer will be informed.
+The student will be given the opportunity to complete the assessment task to demonstrate knowledge and skills to meet the required Outcome(s), however, the student will not be a awarded a grade and will receive an NA for the task. - ⇒ Greater Shepparton Secondary College Notice to Student: Authentication Panel Process Appendix G

-4.11 Feedback to Students
+6.10 Feedback to Students